aclel/deco3801/README.md

 #### Configuring the database

 1. Setup a MySQL server
-2. Create a database and import fms.sql
+2. Create a database and import mysql/fms.sql
 3. Create a user and give them access to the database

+Remember the name of the database, you will need it later.

 #### Configuring SMTP Server